devperate/sub-adjuster/README.md

 sub-adjuster
 ================
-### An nodejs cli-app to adjust the time to a subtitle file easy
+### An nodejs cli-app to adjust the time to a subtitle file easyly

 Installation
 ------------